ritza-co/kaboom/doc/18-concert.md

 ```

-In the code above, we've declared the height of the platform our sprites will be working on; the jump force for our main "player" sprite, the movement speed of all sprites as well as that of our main player sprite.
+In the code above, we've declared the height of the platform our sprites will be working on, the jump force for our main "player" sprite, the movement speed of all the sprites, and the movement speed of our main player sprite.

-The variables "started" and "burping" are boolean values that will be changed if a specific condition is met, resultantly causing a different event to take place.
-The "started" variable will check if the music is started, if not it will turn true and "music" will hold the sound and play it as the background music for the program.
+The variables `started` and `burping` are boolean values that will be changed if a specific condition is met, causing a different event to take place.
+The `started` variable will check if the music is started, if not it will turn true and `music` will hold the sound and play it as the background music for the program.

-Let's also add a platform for our sprites to walk and land on.
+Let's add a platform for our sprites to walk and land on.
 Add the following code to your program:

 ```javascript
 for (let x = 0; x < width(); x += 64) {